If we didn’t have one and just published and prayed, you probably wouldn’t be reading this now.

-Content distribution is the process of publishing and promoting content in various formats across multiple channels to reach as many people as possible.
+Content distribution is the process of getting your thoughts and ideas in front of potential customers.
+You do this by publishing and promoting them in various formats across multiple channels.

 - Email list